XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 NAME                          READY   STATUS    RESTARTS   AGE hello-nginx-8688958b4-skdvg   1/1     Running   0          106s
+...
 ```

 > Note that your Pod name will be different.

-As you can see, the Deployment created a Pod for us, and it's running happily.
+As you can see, the deployment created a pod for us and it's running happily.

-Get more details about the Pod.
+Get more details about the pod.
-Copy the Pod name and pass it to the `kubectl describe pod` command:
+Copy the pod name and pass it to the `kubectl describe pod` command:

 ```
 kubectl describe pod hello-nginx-8688958b4-skdvg
 ```

-In the output you'll see detailed information about the container(s) running inside the Pod.
+In the output you'll see detailed information about the container(s) running inside the pod.
 The last part, that describes `Events` is very important; if your container fails to start there is more information about it here.

 ### Pod networking
-Another interesting element of the Pod is that it has an IP address.
+Another interesting element of the pod is that it has an IP address.
 See if you can find it in the output from `kubectl describe pod`.
-It should be similar to this: 'IP: 10.244.0.16'.
+It should be similar to this: `IP: 10.244.0.16`.

-> What this means, is that we can connect Pods to a network, similar to what we did with `docker-compose` in [Lab 4 - Networking](Lab4-Networking.md) earlier.
+> What this means, is that we can connect pods to a network, similar to what we did with `docker-compose` in [Lab 4 - Networking](Lab4-Networking.md) earlier.

 ### Pod lifecycle

-Let's see why Deployments are very useful tools in Kubernetes by simulating an application crash inside the nginx container.
+Let's see why deployments are very useful tools in Kubernetes by simulating an application crash inside the nginx container.

 ```
 kubectl delete pod hello-nginx-8688958b4-skdvg